Conception De Log Photo Avec SignNow

 Choose a better solution

-• Capture: Take images with metadata attached
+• Capture: Take photos with embedded metadata

 Collect signatures